Arikaree River

 The Arikaree River /@'rIk@ri/ is a 156 mi river in the central Great Plains of North America.
 It lies mostly in the American state of Colorado, draining land between the North and South Forks of the Republican River, and it flows into the North Fork in Nebraska after flowing a short distance through Kansas.
 It is a designated area within the Colorado Natural Areas Program to protect native and uncommon species that may be endangered or threatened.

+The Arikaree River is shrinking due to groundwater pumping at a rate that exceeds the recharge rate of the Ogallala Aquifer, from which the Arikaree River is fed.
+It is estimated that the Arikaree River will dry about one-half mile by 2045.

 Name

-The river is named after the Arikara Native Americans, whose name refers to "horn".
+The river is named after the Arikara Native Americans, whose name is believed to mean "horn."
+The name also could mean "elk people" or "corn eaters".

 Geography

 The source of the Arikaree River is in extreme eastern Elbert County, Colorado on the western edge of the High Plains region of the Great Plains.
 From there, the river flows generally northeast across the High Plains in eastern Colorado.
 It then crosses the extreme northwestern corner of Kansas before entering far southwestern Nebraska.
 At the town of Haigler, the Arikaree joins with the North Fork Republican River to form the Republican River.

 The point where the Arikaree River flows out of Yuma County, Colorado and into Cheyenne County, Kansas, located at 39°58′41″N 102°03′06″W, is the lowest point in Colorado at an elevation of 3317 ft.
 It holds the distinction of being the highest low point of any U.S. state, higher than the highest points of 18 states and the District of Columbia.